Toenail Avulsion

 Make sure the bandage stays clean and dry.
 Do not go swimming or submerge your toe until cleared by your doctor.

 In some cases, you may be given prescription antifungals, antibiotics, or pain medications.
-Make sure to follow your doctor’s directions carefully!
+Make sure to follow the doctor's directions carefully!
 In most cases, acetaminophen will be sufficient for pain management.
+A follow-up appointment can help check for subungual granulation tissue, an indicator that the wound is healing and no reinfection has occurred.

-Turn to University Foot & Ankle Institute for your toenail removal
+Why choose University Foot and Ankle for your toenail solutions

 UFAI is nationally recognized for advanced wound care treatment — specializing in wounds of the feet.
-Our podiatrists have decades of combined experience managing the special circumstances surrounding all types of foot problems and injuries.
+Our podiatry team has decades of combined experience managing the special circumstances surrounding all types of toenail problems and injuries.
+For a consultation, please call (877) 736-6001 or make an appointment online now

 Sources